The Lamb’s Victory: Spectacle or Repair?

 [6] See especially footnote 3 of my essay on AI's necromancy now intentionally serving as a pharmakeic mode (Rev. 18:23) for political sorcery.

 [7] Hitler's lawlessness.
-Schmitt identifies the katechon as the force delaying catastrophe through sovereign authority, or as the enemy force that hasten catastrophe by refusing apocalyptic wisdom.
+Schmitt identifies the katechon as the force delaying catastrophe through sovereign authority, or as the enemy force that hastens catastrophe by refusing apocalyptic wisdom.
 His vision of katechon fuses theological temporality with legal-political sovereignty.

 Schmitt, Carl.
 Political Theology II: The Myth of the Closure of Any Political Theology, trans.
 Michael Hoelzl and Graham Ward (Polity Press, 2008, 61; 92).